Xansxxx3/IT342-KitchenPal/README.md

 # IT342-KitchenPal

 Team Members:
-Member1
+Member3
-NAME:Vicci Louise D. Agramon
+NAME:Jude Anthony L. Bagarinao
-COURSE & YEAR: BSIT - 4
+COURSE & YEAR: BSIT - 3

-I am a young and handsome bachelor.
-My dream is to become a developer and make a name for myself in the industry.
-I want to be able to create viable programs that are innovative and are progressive towards the future.
-I like to spend my time practicing and honing my programming skills.
-I am also into music.
+I am simple man who want to accomplish my dreams.
+My dream is to get a good job in industry and a good life that i am proud off.
+I am a hardworking and determined person who strives to achieve my goals.
+I am passionate about technology and how it can be used to solve real-world problems.
+I believe that success comes from continuous effort, resilience, and the willingness to adapt.